About the project

 FOUNDER

 Una Harrington is the Founder and Head of Research for The Chesapeake Dolphin Project.
 She has a deep passion for animal cognition and welfare, as well as animal sciences.
-When not out doing field work or in consultation with Alfred Harrington, she is probably writing her next screenplay, hanging out with the magical dolphin Summer (pictured above) down at the Dolphin Research Center or reading a really good book.
+When not out doing field work, or in consultation with Alfred Harrington, she is probably writing her next screenplay, watching a sitcom, hanging out with the magical dolphin Summer (pictured above) down at the Dolphin Research Center or reading a really good book.

 Jasper Courant